particle-iot/docs/src/content/reference/device-os/firmware.md

 RTL872x platform (P2, Photon 2): If the `onExpired()` callback is used, the device will not automatically reset.

-nRF52 platform (Boron, B Series SoM, Argon, Tracker SoM): The `onExpired()` callback is available, and the device will always reset shortly after the callback is called.
+nRF52 platform (Boron, B-Series SoM, Argon, Tracker SoM): The `onExpired()` callback is available, and the device will always reset shortly after the callback is called.

 Due to the limitations of `onExpired()` and the difference between platforms, we recommed not using this feature.